Ultimagen/jalign/README.md

 Each read (except JT=0) also contains the tag JS, which indicates the relevant alignment score.

 To process whole genome it is best to shard the input bed into smaller sections (10 lines or so) and to run the tool on each smaller bed file - following with a merge stage.
-This can be done by WDL or other frameworks.
+This can be done by WDL, bash scripts (see scripts folder) or other frameworks.

 ### performance